Marcos de Aguilar

+Biography

 Marcos de Aguilar was born in Seville, Spain, and was a licenciado.
 He served in various judicial capacities in Seville.
 Before his arrival in New Spain, he had been Inquisitor of the Indies and alcalde mayor of Santo Domingo, with his residence on the island of Hispaniola.

 Marcos arrived Hispaniola with Diego Colon in 1509.

 In 1525 or 1526 news of the rivalry between Alonso de Estrada and Gonzalo de Salazar in the government of New Spain reached Madrid, as did rumors of the death of Hernán Cortés at the hands of the Indigenous.
 (Cortés had not been killed.
 He was absent from the capital on an expedition to Honduras, but word had not been heard from him for some time.)
 King Charles I (Emperor Charles V) ordered a juicio de residencia (a commission of inquiry) to investigate Cortés and ascertain the true situation in the colony, and the state of the interim government.

 To carry out these orders, Charles named Luis Ponce de León as judge of the residencia and governor of New Spain.
 Ponce de León sailed from Sanlúcar de Barrameda on February 2, 1526.
 Ponce de León was delayed in Hispaniola until May 31, 1526 for repairs to his ship.
 When he sailed again, he was accompanied by Licenciado Marcos de Aguilar.
 Aguilar was sent as visitador (inspector), specifically charged with investigating the religious topics that might come up in Cortés's residencia.

 Ponce de León arrived in Mexico City and presented himself to the ayuntamiento (city government) on July 5, 1526.
 He carried with him a decree from Toledo dated November 4, 1525 granting him the extraordinary powers.